pascal1404/cbpi4-alarmClock/README.md

 With watervolume, heatingpower, heatingefficient and target-temperature the estimated time to reach the target-temperature at the defined datetime is calculated.

 This step-plugin waits until the calculated time is reached then sets the target-temperature of the defined kettle and wait again until the defined datetime is reached.

+The Datetime format has to be: DD.MM.YY-HH:MM

+Wrong formats will raise a Notification with en error.